dmccreary/microsims/docs/sims/bouncing-ball/index.md

   x += dx;
   y += dy;

-  if ((x > width) || (x < 0)) {
+  // simple bounce check without considering the radius of the ball if ((x > width) || (x < 0)) {
     dx = dx * -1;
   }